 IV.
 Baba Kakharua Baidyanath Temple

-Bursting at the seams with devotees during Mahashivratri, the Baidyanath temple is steeped in gratitude and myth making, rumoured to grant wishes of those who pray before the household deity who is an incarnation of Lord Shiva.
+Bursting at the seams with devotees during Mahashivratri, the Baidyanath temple is steeped in gratitude and myth making and is also rumoured to grant wishes of those who pray before the household deity, who is an incarnation of Lord Shiva.
 Named after a saint who was cured of leprosy by praying to Baidyanath, this temple is also in proximity to a kund or pond, fed by the river Gangahara.
 Featuring workmanship from the late 15th century, the temple is surrounded by a rampart wall called kurum bedha, erected to defend a usurper king.
 Serving as the configurational blueprint for other temples like Jagannath and Konark, the Baidyanath temple is carved with tableaux from the history of the Mayurbhanj royal family, a remarkable feat of Kalinga architecture indeed.
 Like other temples in this tradition, this one also features three antechambers namely the vimana or inner sanctum, jagamohana or assembly hall and a natamandira or festival hall.

 V. Khiching City

-Once the capital of Bhanja rulers, Khiching city is a distinctive heritage site for Odisha abundant in old fort ruins, more temples and Buddhist mounds.
+Once the capital of Bhanja rulers, Khiching city is a distinctive heritage site for Odisha, abundant in old fort ruins, more temples, and Buddhist stupas.
 The restored ruins of Haripur fort, the black chlorite facade of the 100 feet tall Khichakeswari temple with serpents sculpted into its pilasters, the archaeological museum laden with prehistoric tools and Indo-Scythian coins from the 2nd century A.D. are only some of the mysteries waiting to be unravelled in Khiching.
 There was a time when the stone carvers from this city were exporting life sized Buddha sculptures all the way to Japan, however in recent years due to insufficient marketing and lack of patronage, the artisanship is tapering out.

 In March this year, the Odisha government began developing a proposal to improve the infrastructure around Devkund, Bhimkund and Khiching in wake of the recent spike of global interest following the TIME listing.
 This is testament to the transformative powers of tourism, helping to generate employment and reinvigorate indigenous handicrafts.
 With an influx of tourism revenue, the tribal communities like the Santals and Kolha shall acquire access to more buyers for their handloom fabrics or tableware made of sal leaves, inducing younger generations to rediscover their way back into the fold of their cultural lineage.